RiccardoM3/SpaceTimeSuperResolution/docs/run_model.md

 Note: Everything in this file is all relative to the `model` directory.

+Note: When specifying a `model name` in any of the below commands, enter `paper_model_final_pos_enc_tril` for the most up-to-date model

 ## Dataset Download
-First download the full 82GB vimeo septuplet 90K dataset from [here](http://toflow.csail.mit.edu/) Extract the contents of the zip and place into the root of this repository.
+First download the full 82GB vimeo septuplet 90K dataset from [http://toflow.csail.mit.edu/](http://toflow.csail.mit.edu/).

+Extract the contents of the zip and place into the `model` folder.
 The directory should be named `vimeo_septuplet`, and it should contain a `sequences` subdirectory.

 ## Environment
 First install the required python packages